hashed-io/afloat-client-api/README.md

-**Hashed Polkadot API**
+**Afloat Client Api**

-This client api is used to interacting with gatedMarketplace pallet, this allows quick connection, queries and calls to TX on this pallet.
+This client api is used to provide methods to interact with gatedMarketplace, uniques and fruniques pallets and go through Afloat specific flow.

-To install the hashed polkadot api, run the following command:
+To install the afloat-client-api, run the following command:

-`npm i --save @jmgayosso/hashed-polkadot-api` or
+`npm i --save @jmgayosso/afloat-client` or
-`yarn add --save @jmgayosso/hashed-polkadot-api`
+`yarn add --save @jmgayosso/afloat-client`

-To connect to 'hashed chain' we can use an instance of [PolkadotApi](https://github.com/hashed-io/hashed-polkadot-api/blob/master/src/model/polkadotApi.js) that handles the connection and provides methods to sign tx, requestUsers from polkadotJS and sign and verify messages.
+To connect to 'hashed chain' through Hashed Confidential Docs we must import HCD package [hashed-confidential-docs-client](https://github.com/hashed-io/hashed-confidential-docs-client-api) that handles the connection and provides methods to sign tx, login, requestUsers from polkadotJS and sign and verify messages.

+**Setup**

+To install hcd run the following command.

+`npm i --save @smontero/hashed-confidential-docs` or
+`yarn add --save @smontero/hashed-confidential-docs`

+The following is an example of basic config to create HCD instance, please see [HCD documentation](https://github.com/hashed-io/hashed-confidential-docs-client-api) to more configs.
 ```
+import {
+  HashedConfidentialDocs,
+  Polkadot,
+  LocalAccountFaucet,
+  BalancesApi
+} from '@smontero/hashed-confidential-docs'
-import { PolkadotApi } from '@jmgayosso/hashed-polkadot-api'
+import { Keyring } from '@polkadot/api'

+const _polkadot = new Polkadot({ wss: chainURI, appName })
+await _polkadot.connect()

+const keyring = new Keyring()
-const polkadotApi = new PolkadotApi({
+const faucet = new LocalAccountFaucet({
-  chainURI: 'wss://n1.hashed.systems',
-  appName: 'Hashed portal'
+  balancesApi: new BalancesApi(this._polkadot._api, () => {}),
+  signer: keyring.addFromUri(this._signer, {}, 'sr25519'),
+  amount: 1000000000
 })
-await polkadotApi.connect()
+const _hcd = new HashedConfidentialDocs({
+  ipfsURL: _ipfsURL,
+  polkadot: _polkadot,
+  faucet,
+  ipfsAuthHeader: _ipfsAuthHeader
+})

 ```

-PolkadotApi is requeried to create an instance of [MarketplaceApi](https://github.com/hashed-io/hashed-polkadot-api/blob/master/src/model/polkadot-pallets/marketplaceApi.js), this class provides all methods to interact with gatedMarketplace pallet.
+HCD is requeried to create an instance of [AfloatApi](https://github.com/hashed-io/afloat-client-api/blob/feature/afloat/src/model/polkadot-pallets/afloatApi.js), this class provides the following methods: createAssets, getAllAssetsInCollection, getAssets, getFromIpfs.

 ```
-import { PolkadotApi, MarketplaceApi } from '@jmgayosso/hashed-polkadot-api'
+import { AfloatApi } from '@jmgayosso/afloat-client'

-const polkadotApi = new PolkadotApi('wss://n1.hashed.systems')
+const ipfsURL = `Basic ${Buffer.from(`${process.env.IPFS_PROJECT_ID}:${process.env.IPFS_PROJECT_SECRET}`).toString('base64')}`
-await polkadotApi.connect()

-const marketplaceApi = new MarketplaceApi(polkadotApi)
+const afloatApi = new AfloatApi({
+  ipfsURL: process.env.IPFS_URL,
+  ipfsAuthHeader,
+  polkadot: _polkadot
+})
 ```

-Once an instance of MarketplaceApi is created, the following methods can be accessed.
+Once an instance of AfloatApi is created, the following methods can be accessed.

-**MarketplaceApi**

-* [getMarketplaceById](https://github.com/hashed-io/hashed-polkadot-api/blob/master/src/model/polkadot-pallets/marketplaceApi.js#L16): Get marketplace's general details by marketplaceId
+**Methods**

+* [createAsset](https://github.com/hashed-io/afloat-client-api/blob/feature/afloat/src/model/polkadot-pallets/afloatApi.js#L37): Create a new frunique/NFT asset.

+    * @param {u64} collectionId Collection ID used in the uniques pallet; represents a group of Uniques
+    * @param {u64} assetId [optional] Asset ID used in the uniques pallet; represents a single asset.
+If not provided, the next available unique ID will be automatically selected.
+    * @param {Object} uniquesPublicAttributes mapping of key/value pairs to be set in the public metadata in the uniques pallet
+    * @param {Object} plaintextSaveToIPFS payload and/or files to be saved to IPFS, and the resulting CIDs are added to the uniquesPublicMetadata, anchoring the data to the NFT.
+    * @param {Object} encryptThenSaveToIPFS payload and/or files to be saved encrypted, saved to IPFS, and the resulting CIDs are added to the uniquesPublicMetadata, anchoring the data to the NFT.
+[CID]
+    * @param {Function} subTrigger Function to trigger when subscrsption detect changes
 ```
-await marketplaceApi.getMarketplaceById({
+await afloatApi.createAsset({
-  marketId: '0xa54035afb49b42cdacbe27c830dd1b66078069886e80cdd8bab3d139caa0489e'
+  collectionId,
+  assetId,
+  uniquesPublicAttributes, plaintextSaveToIPFS, encryptoThenSaveToIPFS,
+  admin
 })
 ```